AI Companion Security and Privacy

 Third-Party Subprocessors

-Zoom requires its subprocessors to satisfy obligations equivalent to those outlined in Zoom’s Data Processing Agreement.
+Zoom requires its subprocessors to satisfy obligations equivalent to those outlined in Zoom’s Data Processing Addendum.
 Zoom’s subprocessors are subject to security assessments on at least an annual basis as part of Zoom’s third-party risk management program.
 Zoom’s third-party risk management controls are assessed by independent audit firms in many of its security certifications and attestations, which are available to customers on Zoom’s Trust Center.

 Data Processing, Storage, and Retention